 Mission & History

--Assist students, teachers, librarians, parents and others opposing censorship in schools and libraries
+- Students, teachers, librarians, parents and others opposing censorship in schools and libraries

--Work with artists, curators and museum directors resisting art censorship
+- Artists, curators and museum directors resisting art censorship

 - Writers and publishers

 - Activists and protestors